 2. Protect Pump from Leaves

 Make sure that your pump is receiving a proper flow of water and is not being obstructed by leaves that have sunk to the bottom of the pond.
-For filtration and maintenance tools to help make this step simpler, find out how to protect your pond pump in fall here.
 Before handling the pump, unplug from the power source.
 Rinse the exterior of the pump with water to clear of any dirt and debris as your are removing leaves.

 3. Remove Pond Sludge